dipbazz/building-with-backgrounds-and-gradients/README.md

     - The gallery items are links
 3. Footer section with two main parts
     - The top footer
-    - - The top footer contains sales links and uselful site links
+      - The top footer contains sales links and useful site links
     - The bottom footer
-    - - The bottom footer contains terms, policy and rights
+      - The bottom footer contains terms, policy, and rights

 ## Built With